dvirtz/slides/predictable-guide-to-random/random.md

 </div>

 Note: Generates a result of true (success) with a specified probability, and false (failure) the rest of the time.
-The distribution is memoryless in that each trial has the same chance of success, regardless of the history of previous results.
+The distribution is memory-less in that each trial has the same chance of success, regardless of the history of previous results.

 ---